 St. Mary of Grace

 The church of St. Mary of Grace is a single nave gothic church built in the 15th century.
-It features a number of Renaissance pieces of artwork and is the resting place of the local poet Lucić.
+It features several Renaissance pieces of artwork and is the resting place of the local poet Lucić.

 The hedonistic like atmosphere surrounding Hvar is certainly one that deserves its infamy.
 During the summer months, the town of Hvar and the Pakleni islands see both Yacht Week and Ultra Europe as massive draws.
+Spending a night out in the clubs is one of the best things to do in Hvar.
 While the beach bars produce parties almost every night throughout the summer.
 Some of the best clubs on Hvar island are:

 If you’re looking for some day drinking and aprés-beach relaxing then Hula Hula is the place for you.
 Situated just west of Hvar Town you can walk out of the city center along the coast to the humming beach bar.
 It’s frequented by just about everyone and was even visited by Beyonce and Jay-Z for those who are fans of pop-culture.

 This is probably the most famous club in the region, and if you’ve already been planning on visiting Hvar island, you’ve likely stumbled across it a few times.
 Beach revelers should head to Stipanska Island on the Pakleni Islands.
 Carpe Diem more or less operates 24 hours a day serving up drinks to sunbathers during the day and music to a large crowd late into the next morning.

 Located in central Hvar, this bar features live music every night in the high season and has one of the best atmospheres on the island.
 Much like the island of Hvar, this bar is for everyone or anyone looking to hear some live music and have a drink.

 There are two main ways on the island – fly or take one of the many boat options.